freeluyuxuan/learngit/readme.txt

 GIT is a version control system . git is free software .
-MAX is a good person.
+MAX is a good    new.  person.

 Git.
 Dev